Shot of mountains and clouds near Monteverde Costa Rica

 The property also offers, gardens, trails and wildlife just outside your door, including keel-billed toucans and the aracari.

-Next time we come to Monteverde, I think we will stay here if space is available!
+Next time we come to Monteverde, I’d love to stay here if space is available!

 A wood paneled cabin surrounded by greenery with a gravel path leading to the patio.